 - Networking.
-We started blogging, using Facebook, Twitter, and others to start making a name for ourselves online.
+We started blogging, using LinkedIn, Twitter, and others to share information online and educate people on the dangers of web browsing.
 This is a never ending step.

 - Branding.
 We have a name for the product, but we need to grab its domain name before we make it public.